AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 <div class="alert alert-block alert-danger">
 What are your conclusions about the one-stage experiments that you did?
+DU: one stage experiment was conducted to test the effect of humic acid on flocculation and compare with the outcome of two stage addition

 What is the impact on AguaClara as a whole?
+DU: you can find it in paragraph above and the intro

 </div>

 ## Future Work
-The current apparatus design is shown deficient by the contact chamber group because the two up-flow contact chambers applied could not function as what they were designed to be.
-Experiments demonstrated that the current design of contact chamber could not successfully reduce the wall loss of the coagulant or improve the particle removal efficiency.
+The current design of contact chamber is shown deficient by the contact chamber group because the two up-flow contact chambers applied could not function as what they were designed to be.
+Experiments demonstrated that the current design could not successfully reduce the wall loss of the coagulant or improve the particle removal efficiency. **/Du: I think this part can be kept in current section, it only reports some small findings by other group.
+It's the incentive of improving the design of CC**

 Although currently the contact chamber only acted as a place for particle collision, and for defining the first and second stage addition physically, modifying the design of contact chamber in the future could potentially increase particle removal efficiency.
 Currently, AguaClara uses a tube contact chamber, which can be easily fabricated by cutting a PVC tube.
-Without changing the design, the effect of contact chamber with different length and diameter can be studied.
+Without changing the general design, the effect of contact chamber with different length and diameter can be studied.

 <div class="alert alert-block alert-danger">
 Revise for technical writing.
 Incomplete sentences and incorrect verb use.

 The first sentence about contact chamber issues was not discussed in the report at all.
 Add in info in the results/analysis section

+Du: you can find the discussion on up/down-flow CC in experiment apparatus section

 </div>